AlaaMohamedy/Cats-vs-Dogs-classification/README.md

 # Cats-vs-Dogs-classification
-Cars vs Dogs image classification
+Cars vs Dogs image classification (with 74% Accuracy) using SVM